nasa-pds-engineering-node/github-actions-base/README.md

 # 🌄 PDS Engineering Actions: Base Image

 [GitHub Actions](https://github.com/features/actions) let you run workflows for software repositories for such things as continuous integration, code quality, documentation extraction, continuous delivery, and so forth.
-The [Planetary Data System (PDS)](https://pds.nasa.gov/) uses GitHub actions for these purposes.
+The [Planetary Data System (PDS)](https://pds.nasa.gov/) uses GitHub Actions for these purposes.

 Workflows consist of _actions_, each of which can be executed using JavaScript, so-called "composite" actions (essentially shell macros), or as [Docker](https://www.docker.com/) containers.
 Docker-based actions give you the most flexibility, letting you define your action in whatever programming language you enjoy with access to whatever libraries and APIs are convenient (so long as it's a Linux-based container).